wrandall22/robbyronk.github.com/ntier.md

 Service Layer should not:
 - Use $http or $resource

 ### REST Client
-Interface: provide promises to the service layer, HTTP to the server.
+Interface: provide promises to the service layer, HTTP requests to the server.

 REST Client should:
 - Use $http or $resource